Check out this article to learn about Penal Code 522 charges.

 All types of extortion are against the law in California.
 California uses Penal Code 518 to prosecute general acts of extortion.
 Generally, extortion occurs when one party tries to take something from another party.
 Individuals commit extortion if they threaten to:

-- Use force on and/or hurt them or someone else
+- Use force to hurt them or someone else

 - Claim someone else committed a crime